Discover the 1965 Corvette Sting Ray Specifications and Modifications, Including the Last Fuel-injected L84 and Powerful 425-bhp “big-block” V-8.

-Posing with their new ’65 Corvette Sting Ray Convertibles in St. Louis, are the Tangier Shriners who just picked their new convertibles up.
+Below, posing with their new ’65 Corvette Sting Ray Convertibles in St. Louis, are the Tangier Shriners, who just picked their new convertibles up.

-The 1965 Vette is the second generation (C2) of the sports car.
+The 1965 Vette is the third year of the second generation (C2) of America’s sports car.
 It was produced by the Chevrolet division of General Motors for the model years 1963 to 1967.
-It is also known as the Chevrolet Corvette Sting Ray.

 - Total Built – 23,562